 - contact details of your GP or other health professionals you deal with.
 If you see more than one person, give details of both.

 - if you’ve stayed in a hospital or other type of residential care, the dates and details

 - if you’ve been abroad for more than 4 weeks in the last 3 years (the dates and reason)

 - if you’ve had Employment and Support Allowance (ESA) - they may not need to see the DS1500 if you’ve sent this for your ESA claim

 When you call, the adviser will ask you some questions about how difficult you find it to get around.
 For example, your ability to follow a route, and whether you need help to get to where you’re going.
 This is to see whether you can get an extra amount of PIP to help you with your mobility needs.

 Getting your DS1500 medical report

-You’ll need to send the PIP Centre a medical report called a DS1500.
+You’ll need to send the DfC a medical report called a DS1500.
 This can only be completed by your doctor or consultant.
 You don’t have to pay for it.
-To save time you can ask them to fax the DS1500 to the PIP Centre on 028 7772 6041.
-You cannot email the Centre.
+To save time you can ask them to fax the DS1500 to the DfC on 028 7772 6041.
+You cannot email the DfC.

 Don’t delay your claim by waiting for the completed DS1500 report.
 Make your claim as soon as possible and send the DS1500 report later.
-If you’ve used a DS1500 for an ESA claim then tell the PIP Centre because they may not need to see another DS1500.
+If you’ve used a DS1500 for an ESA claim then tell the DfC because they may not need to see another DS1500.